Mysia14/cpnt270-a3/README.md

 # DSGN 270 Assignment 3 - Social Integration Proof-of-Concept

+### :pushpin:Market and Problem definition
+-  :camera: A Digital Influencer who wants show her photos from trips around the world to her new blog about traveling so she can get more visibility to get some  paid patership.
+(100-150 word summary of the market and problem that your social media integration solves).
+###

-:start: How to Get Instagram Access Token
+:lock: How to Get Instagram Access Token :lock:

 Step 1 - Register Application on Facebook for Developers.
           1.1 Log into Facebook